 Work highlights

-• Acted for Credit Suisse in litigation related to its legacy residential mortgage-backed securitization business, including securing a “Market Moving Reversal” decision from the New York Court of Appeals.
+• Acting as lead counsel and strategic advisor to Credit Suisse on all of its litigation related to its legacy residential mortgage-backed securitization (RMBS) business, including securing a “Market Moving Reversal” decision from the New York Court of Appeals, that guts Credit Suisse’s damages exposure in RMBS litigation.

-• Acted for the NCAA in the Brenner v.
-NCAA, et al. case, obtaining a complete defense verdict after a four-week jury trial in which the Plaintiff was seeking $125m in damages for alleged injuries resulting from a football workout.
+• Represented the National Collegiate Athletic Association (NCAA) in the Brenner v.
+NCAA, et al. case after a four-week jury trial in which the Plaintiff was seeking $125m in damages for alleged injuries resulting from a football workout.

-• Acted for Ocwen in ERISA litigation stemming from The United Food & Commercial Workers Union & Employers Midwest Pension Fund’s investment in residential mortgage-backed securities, achieving a summary judgment win.
+• Achieved a summary judgment win for Ocwen in ERISA litigation stemming from The United Food & Commercial Workers Union & Employers Midwest Pension Fund’s investment in residential mortgage-backed securities.

 Practice head